September 11, Reading 2 – Jeremiah 11

 God remembers His covenant!

-Back in the book of Deuteronomy chapters 28 and 29 we read Moses’ words, telling the people of God’s covenant with them.
+Back in the book of Deuteronomy, chapters 28 and 29, we read these words from Moses, speaking of God’s covenant with them.

 Blessing for obedience.
 Curse for disobedience.